UTI Test (Urinary Tract Infection) - Urine Culture Test at Best Price

 The UTI test is a comprehensive urine test designed to check for urine routine and microscopy parameters.
 It also checks for urine culture development, which can provide information with regards to whether you may have a UTI.
 You can get your report generated within 12-48 hours with at-home sample convenience.

-There are several different UTI tests that may be used to diagnose a UTI, including
+There are several different Urinary Tract Infection test that may be used to diagnose a UTI, including:

 - Urine routine test: A urine test is used to detect the presence of bacteria or white blood cells in the urine, which can indicate a UTI.

 - Urine culture: A urine culture is a more detailed test that involves growing and identifying the specific type of bacteria that is causing the UTI.

 - Urine microscopy: Urine microscopy involves examining a sample of urine under a microscope to look for abnormalities, such as the presence of bacteria or white blood cells.

 A urinary tract infection (UTI) is an infection that occurs in the urinary tract, which includes the kidneys, ureters, bladder, and urethra.
 UTIs are more common in women than in men, but they can occur in anyone.

 A burning sensation when you pee is one of the first signs of a UTI.
 A UTI screening test can be performed in the event that the burning sensation is turning into severe pain in the bladder.

 A frequent need to pee, multiple times throughout the day, could be an indicator of a UTI.
 You need to get a UTI lab test done if you suspect that you have a UTI.